 Drag and drop the Add Form Field button after the Department field.

-Select the Value cell and then click the Edit Expression button.
+Select the Value cell and click the Edit Expression button.

-Enter the following expression in the SemQL Editor and then click OK:
+Enter the following expression in the SemQL editor and click OK.

 case when IsContractor = '1' then 'Contractor' else 'Employee' end